Intrenion/Milcraft/doctrine/the-origins-of-victory.md

 Separate changes in ships, bases, personnel, and strategy can work against one another.

 **Action**
-Link new technology, operating methods, organization, and resource choices within one plan.
+Link new technology, operating methods, organization, and resource choices into a single plan.

 **Outcome**
 Coordinated reforms produce greater military value from limited resources.